debugger69/YouTube-Sentiment-Insights/README.md

 ## 2. Create IAM user for deployment

 	#with specific access

 	1. EC2 access : It is virtual machine

-	2. ECR: Elastic Container registry to save your docker image in aws
+	2. ECR: Elastic Container Registry(alternative of DockerHub available) to save your docker image in aws

 	#Description: About the deployment